kyma-project/community/collaboration/01-sig-and-wg.md

 * [Delete the group label](https://help.github.com/en/articles/deleting-a-label) used on the issues or PRs.
 * Remove the group from the [list of SIGs](#list-of-sigs) or [list of WGs](#list-of-wgs) in this `README.md` file.
 * Move the group folder (together with all subfolders and files) to the [archive](https://github.com/kyma-project/community/tree/master/collaboration/archive) folder.
 * Add a `CLOSURE.md` file to the archived group folder.
 Write it in a form of a blog post which informs about the group's outcomes, achievements, challenges, and lessons learned.
 Remember to provide links to the relevant material.
-The PR undergoes standard review by group members, the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) and is subsequently closed.
+The PR undergoes a standard review by group members, the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee), and is subsequently closed.
 * Publish the content of the `CLOSURE.md` in a form of a blog post on the Kyma website or link to it.
 * Communicate the closure of a given SIG or WG through the SIG Core.